+The Meeting of the Parties,

+Recalling its decision VI/5 on work programme for 2018-2021, through which it requested the Bureau, with the assistance of the secretariat, to develop a strategic plan for the Convention for 2022–2030, based on the experiences and results of the implementation of the Strategic Plan 2015–2020, for consideration and adoption at the seventh Meeting of the Parties,

+Welcoming the work undertaken by the Working Group of the Parties and the Bureau, to develop a draft plan,

+1. Adopts the Strategic Plan for 2022–2030 as set out in the annex to this decision;

+2. Agrees that the Plan will guide the implementation and further development of the Convention by 2030;

+3. Also agrees that a mid-term review of the Strategic Plan for 2022–2030 should be considered at the eighth session of the Meeting of the Parties, focusing in particular on the progress indicators, which could facilitate the preparation of a possible next strategic plan.

+Annex Strategic Plan for 2022–2030

 Introduction

 1. Environmental rights and democracy are essential elements of good governance and informed decision-making and a prerequisite for achieving the objective of sustainable development.
 Since the adoption of the Rio Declaration on Environment and Development in 1992, and continuing through the 2002 World Summit on Sustainable Development, and the 2012 United Nations Conference on Sustainable Development (Rio+20 Conference) and the 2015 United Nations Sustainable Development Summit, there has been a continued reinforcement of environmental democracy worldwide and progress in recognizing the economic benefits of sustainability, as well as the potential opportunities it presents for society as a whole.
 The Convention on Access to Information, Public Participation in Decision-making and Access to Justice in Environmental Matters (Aarhus Convention) strongly contributed to putting Principle 10 of the Rio Declaration into practice and has proved an effective tool for promoting effective governance, and green economy. and the Sustainable Development Goals.